Joiry/HSL_Carp/var_loop_script.md

 5
 ~~~

-Last week, we used this loop header:
+Above, we used this loop header:

 ~~~
 for filename in *.fastq